Skip to main content Sedgwick County seal

 The SCADF implements its “Zero-Tolerance” policies through a facility-wide systematic process that begins when inmates are initially admitted into the facility.
 When inmates enter our intake area they are met with a comprehensive educational process where their rights to be free from sexual abuse and harassment is explained in detail to them.
 From there an assessment is conducted on every inmate to determine their individual risk of victimization or predation using an objective measurement tool based on specific risk factors.
 This tool is utilized to make an individualized determination of housing and program assignments for each inmate.

 Throughout the facility, inmates are exposed to education concerning reporting options through the use of the inmate handbook on kiosks in every inmate living area.
-In addition to this, there are posters and a video played twice a day with information in regards to sexual abuse prevention and information concerning victim advocacy.
+In addition to this, there are posters and a video played in the booking area with information in regards to sexual abuse prevention and information concerning victim advocacy.

 Inmates at the facility are housed in living units called housing pods.
 Each housing pod is designed to create direct observation of all inmate corridors so as to minimize blind-spots.
 Video monitoring is utilized throughout the jail facility to enhance security and surveillance.